 Noting the lack of recognition of casting directors in virtually all major awards programmes, we set out to create the ICDN Best Casting Award, in order to raise awareness of our profession, and recognize the exceptional craft and talent of our colleagues around the globe.

-In 2017, the ICDN once again presented its Best Casting Award at the Locarno Festival.
+In 2017, the ICDN once again presented its Best Casting Award at the Locarno Festival, along with a cocktail reception, industry panels, and a masterclass for actors.

 In 2018, we moved our award venue to the Sarajevo Film Festival, where we were able to accompany the award with an even richer programme of events.
 Sarajevo, too, adapted its official festival catalogue to list casting directors.